anathema/anathema_legacy/README.md

 > This only works on Mac OS X.

 1. Run ``gradlew buildZip`` to compile the distribution.
-2. Run ``gradlew -b macApplication.gradle buildMacApplication`` to build the Applicaton Folder.
+2. Run ``gradlew -b macApplication.gradle buildMacApplication`` to build the Application Folder.
 3. Run ``gradlew -b macDmg.gradle buildDmgOnMacOS`` to build the Disk Image.